Aggressor 14MP Wireless Trail Camera

 What Customers Say

-On Amazon this camera has 3 and a half stars.
+On-line, generally people rate this as an average camera.
 From the ratings people either love the camera or they hate it.
 One person said it was the best money ever spent on hunting gear and pointed out that the camera survived being in a forest fire (awesome Bushnell durability!), but for every glowing review there were an equal amount or more of people over frustrated with the camera’s performance.

 On the camera side some people report that the pictures came out foggy and dark.
 The darkness was fixable using a photo editing program, but if you don’t want to have to manually touch up your pictures this could be a problem.
 It’s the kind of thing we think isn’t so bad the first time we have to touch one up, but after a while it becomes a pain in the ass extra step.